semgrep/semgrep-docs/docs/semgrep-ci/semgrep-ci-with-app.md

 Run Semgrep in your continous integration (CI) pipeline to scan your repository for code vulnerabilities and other issues.
 Connect your CI pipeline with Semgrep App to:

+* Block pull or merge requests (PRs or MRs) based on the rule that generated the finding.
+* Scan many repositories and manage their findings in bulk.
 * Triage (ignore) false-positive findings from low-performing rules.
-* Manage repositories at scale.
-* Block pull or merge requests (PRs or MRs) based on the rule that generated the finding.
-* Easily fork existing rules to create custom rules and add them to Semgrep App for scanning.
+* Fork existing rules to create custom rules and add them to Semgrep App for scanning.

-[embed video]

 This guide explains how to connect your repository to Semgrep App to scan continuously.
-There are four general steps:

-1. Create an account with Semgrep App.
-2. Connect a new repository through Semgrep App's Projects page.
-3. Ensure that Semgrep App is able to receive findings.
-4. Refine your Semgrep App's CI job parameters.
-It is easier to troubleshoot parameters after testing that Semgrep App runs successfully on your repository.

-## Setting up the CI job
+## Setting up the CI job and Semgrep App connection

+The following video walks you through setting Semgrep in your CI through Semgrep App.
+[TODO embed video]

+Refer to the remaining sections for guidance specific to your CI provider.

-### In-App Providers (such as GitLab CI/CD, BitBucket Pipelines, Jenkins)
+### In-App Providers (such as GitHub Actions, GitLab CI/CD, BitBucket Pipelines)

-Semgrep App is able to generate configuration files for the following providers:
+This section applies to the following providers:
 * GitHub Actions
 * GitLab CI/CD
 * Jenkins